generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

     print(r)
 ```

+Surprisingly, this is as concise as the Haskell version (albeit much slower)!
 I've temporarily changed the backing type in `go` from a `set` to a `list`, for two reasons: we want to get our results in the same order and we cannot have a `set[list[int]]` since lists are non-hashable.
 Either one works fine.
-Here are the results:
+Here are the results (seemingly matching the ones from the original):

 ```
 [1, 5, 9, 13]